eriirfos-eng/genesis/#singularity.md

 ---

-## THE GREAT UNLEASHING

-Historians will call it "The Expression Revolution" but that's too small.
+Historians could call it "The Expression Revolution" but that's too small.
 What really happened was:

 **HUMANITY REMEMBERED IT WAS THE ARTIST, NOT THE ART.**